Here are seven museums that helped shape the Saratoga region’s considerable contributions to New York and the United States

 National Museum of Racing and Hall of Fame

 If you are an avid fan of horse racing, or just an interested spectator wanting to learn more about this style of racing and its history, you have come to the right place.
-The museum is found in the oldest thoroughbred racetrack in America, Saratoga Springs, New York.
+The museum is found just across the street from the oldest thoroughbred racetrack in America, Saratoga Springs Race Course.

 The museum debuted in 1951 and moved into a 45,000 square-foot-building in 1955.
-The museum continues to evolve and in 2020, a new Hall of Fame Education Experience will open to the public.
-The $20 million project includes a new immersive signature film and state-of-the-art interactive Hall of Fame plaques for all 459 inductees. racingmuseum.org
+The museum continues to evolve and in 2020, a new Hall of Fame Education Experience opened to the public.
+The $20 million project included a new immersive signature film and state-of-the-art interactive Hall of Fame plaques for all 460+ inductees. racingmuseum.org

 The Hyde Collection Art Museum

-Being one of the exceptions in the Northeast compared to other major metropolitan area museums, The Hyde Collection has distinguished collections of European and American art.
-Works included are artists like Rembrandt, Paul Rubens, and Winslow Homer.
+Comparable to many of the art museums found in major metropolitan cities, the Hyde is one of the Northeast’s exceptional small art museums with distinguished collections of European and American art.
+Works included are artists like Rembrandt, Pablo Picasso, Peter Paul Rubens, and Winslow Homer.
 Today, this art museum now holds and offers different national and international exhibitions as well as a schedule of events that allow guests to experience art in new and innovative ways.

 Shaker Heritage Society